Civil parish: Rural parishes

 The 1894 act established elected civil parish councils as to all rural parishes with more than 300 electors, and established annual parish meetings in all rural parishes.
 Civil parishes were grouped to form either rural or urban districts which are thereafter classified as either type.
 The parish meetings for parishes with a population of between 100 and 300 could request their county council to establish a parish council.
 Provision was also made for a grouped parish council to be established covering two or more rural parishes.
 In such groups, each parish retained its own parish meeting which could vote to leave the group, but otherwise the grouped parish council acted across the combined area of the parishes included.

 Urban parishes

 Urban civil parishes were not given their own parish councils, but were directly administered by the council of the urban district or borough in which they were contained.
 Many urban parishes were coterminous (geographically identical) with the urban district or municipal borough in which they lay.
 Towns which included multiple urban parishes often consolidated the urban parishes into one.
 The urban parishes continued to be used as an electoral area for electing guardians to the poor law unions.
 The unions took in areas in multiple parishes and had a set number of guardians for each parish, hence a final purpose of urban civil parishes.
 With the abolition of the Poor Law system in 1930, urban parishes became a geographical division only with no administrative power; that was exercised at the urban district or borough council level.
+The 1961 United Kingdom census ended the practice of routinely enumerating data for urban parishes, although local authorities could pay a fee to have it produced.